Mayoral elections in South Bend, Indiana: General election

 Another issue was a proposed minor league ice hockey arena in South Bend.
 The city had been approached by an interested minor league ice hockey franchise, and Kernan was open to the idea, and was working to create a committee to weigh the cost and benefits of such a venture.
 Waite opposed the creation of a South Bend hockey franchise, arguing that stadium financing would take away funding better spent on other needs.
 Waite also criticized the scheme, arguing that it was problematic that such a new arena would create competition with the region's existing venues such as the Edmund P. Joyce Center.
 Waite also argued, "If people want to watch hockey they can go see the Notre Dame hockey team."

 Another issue debated was the financing for the College Football Hall of Fame, with Waite criticizing the lack of transparency behind its financing and contracts.
 He characterized it to be a tax burden on the city.
 At the time, attracting the College Football Hall of Fame to South Bend had been considered one of Kernan's successes as mayor.

 Another issue debated was the Blackthorn development, which would see a privately managed golf course surrounded by office developments.
 Waite opposed this project, while Kernan supported it, arguing that it had added 3,000 jobs and $25 million in investment to the city.
 Kernan declared, "When Waite says he opposes Blackthorn, he is saying he opposes jobs in the community".

-Waite criticized Kernan for being allegedly indifferent towards the proposed establishment of an adult bookstore on South Main Street saying, "Mayor Joe Kernan would rather subsidize porno book than school books."

 Kernan supported a measure to implement an option tax, arguing that it would provide property tax relief and enable capital improvements.
 Waite stood in opposition to any new taxes.

-Waite argued that the city needed more higher paying jobs, and that it was an issue that South Bend had more service sector employees than manufacturing sector, a reality which Waite accredited to planning choices the South Bend city government had made.

-Waite lodged allegations of wrongful actions by Kernan.
+Waite criticized Kernan for being allegedly indifferent towards the proposed establishment of an adult bookstore on South Main Street saying, "Mayor Joe Kernan would rather subsidize porno book than school books."
+He also argued that the city needed more higher paying jobs, and that it was detrimental that city had more service sector employees than manufacturing sector employees.
+He blamed planning decisions by city government for creating this balance of employment types.
+Waite also accused Kernan of being guilty of wrongful acts.

 A debate was held between Kernan and Waite shortly before of the election.

 Speculation had arisen that Kernan would be a prospective nominee for lieutenant governor in the 1996 Indiana gubernatorial election.
 Kernan denied having any such aspirations at the time, however, he would ultimately be the lieutenant gubernatorial nominee the following year and was elected as such.

 Result

 At the time, the voter turnout was considered to be relatively low, with the turnout equating to roughly 20% of the city's overall populace.

 Kernan's more than 82% of the vote set a record for South Bend mayoral elections.

 Kernan became the first South Bend mayor since 1905 to be elected to a third term.

-The election made Kernan poised to become the city's longest-serving mayor at the time.
+The election made Kernan poised to become the city's longest-serving mayor at the time, with his mayoral tenure being able to extend than any of his predecessors' mayoralties.